FUFUGUA/GorillaLoader/README.md

 # GorillaLoader and GorillaInternal
 An internal cheat and cheat loader for TF2

+LegitBot coming soon, implementing it to the same DLL and letting the user choose from if they want to use the legitBot, or the original one.

 GorillaInternal released!
 The menu and functions are working great.

 The use of a Directx level 9.0 or higher is required, so just type in -dxlevel 90 to the Team Fortress 2 launch options in Steam,